-However, these studies assume that the impact of marketing activities on product sales remains constant over time.
-In practice, the effect of prices and promotions may change due to many non-controllable factors which may include, for instance, the change of economic conditions, the change in consumer tastes, and the entry of new competitors etc. which are usually neither observable or measurable (Wildt, 1976; Wildt & Winer, 1983).
+However, all these studies assume that the impact of marketing activities on product sales remains constant over time.
+In practice, the effect of prices and promotions may change due to the many non-controllable factors which may include, for instance, changing economic conditions, changes in consumer tastes, and the entry of new competitors etc., some of which are neither observable or measurable (Wildt, 1976; Wildt & Winer, 1983).
 Customers may become more sensitive to price reductions and promotions during an economic crunch.
-They may change their tastes due to factors including cognitive bias, the change of their familiarity with the product, and the change of their lifestyle and social status (Meeran, Jahanbin, Goodwin, & Quariguasi Frota Neto, 2017).
+They may change their tastes due to factors including their familiarity with the product, and their changing lifestyle and social status (Meeran, Jahanbin, Goodwin, & Quariguasi Frota Neto, 2017).
 When a new competitor enters the market, the effect of prices and promotions of the focal product may be reduced not only because the new competitor launches their marketing activities but also because customers seek variety.
-In the year of 2014, the German low-price retail chain Aldi has opened more than 400 stores in the United States, which put pressures on existing retail chains (Loeb, 2015).
+In the year of 2014, the German low-price retail chain Aldi opened more than 400 stores in the United States, leading to changes in customer grocery purchasing habits, which then put pressures on existing retail chains (Loeb, 2015).

 Under any of the circumstances described above, conventional models which use constant parameters to represent the effect of the price and promotions may potentially be subject to the structural break problem (Allen & Fildes, 2001; Armstrong, 2001).
 The model which is subject to structural break may generate biased and less accurate forecasts.
 This has been historically addressed in the macroeconomics literature (see Clements & Hendry, 1994; Pesaran & Timmermann, 2005).
 However, the problem of the structural break has been totally overlooked in forecasting retailer product sales.
-In this study, we propose new forecasting methods which deal with the structural break problem and produce more accurate forecasts.
+In this study, we examine new forecasting methods which deal with the structural break problem and produce more accurate forecasts.

 Our research in the domain of retail forecasting in particular at the SKU level is significant for the following reasons.
 First, our methods have superior forecasting performance compared to conventional models which assume no change in the effect of product prices and promotions.
-Second, unlike any earlier studies which rely on incorporating additional information (which leads to additional cost), our methods rely on how promotional information could be effectively utilized.
+Second, unlike any earlier studies which rely on incorporating additional information on the marketing mix (which leads to additional cost), our methods rely on how limited promotional information could be effectively utilized.
 In practice, the change of the effect of the marketing activities may be caused by many influencing factors (as mention above) for which the data are difficult to collect or measure.
 Third, our research provides an evaluation of various forecasting methods which offers operational guidance to not only retailers but also to manufacturers when competitive promotional information is unavailable.
-Fourth, the methods we propose are fully automatic compared to Huang et al. (2014) and easy to implement.
+Fourth, the methods we propose are fully automatic and easy to implement.

+compared to Huang et al. (2014).

 The remainder of the paper is arranged as follows: Section 2 summarizes previous studies in the literature.
 Section 3 explains the origins and the consequence of the structural break problem.
 In section 4, we introduce two techniques which may potentially improve the forecasting accuracy by mitigating the forecast bias due to structural breaks.
 Section 5 explores the data.
 In section 6, we propose our new forecasting methods.
 Section 7 describes the design of the model evaluation.
-Section 8 summarizes and discusses the evaluation results.
-In Section 9, we explore the determinants of improvement of the proposed models.
+Section 8 summarizes and discusses the evaluation results in order to provide a convincing demonstration of their performance.
+In Section 9, we explore the characteristics of the situations where the proposed models garner the greatest improvements.
 In the last section, we make recommendations for both manufacturers and retailers, address research limitations, and highlight directions for future research.

 Literature review